 Take two minutes to read our fact sheet and learn what forced labour is, where it happens, and how.

 Join us to access expertise, resources, and peer support.
 Any business employing 250 people or less, and/or making USD 25 million or less, can join for free, as can employer and business membership organizations or business networks.
-For more information and to apply, please visit our website.
+For more information and to apply, please visit our Membership page.

 In 2021, we will share new tools for SMEs and launch a competition where SMEs and their representative organizations can access funding and mentoring.
 Sign up to the newsletter and we’ll keep you posted.